sitestacker/docs/_articles/install-site-stacker/server-errors.md

 > [ERROR] Error in accept: Too many open files
 > [ERROR] mysqld: Can't open file: './db/table.frm' (errno: 24)

 This likely means MySQL (or MariaDB) has reached the open files limit.
-Most of the solutions found on the internet [^out-of-resources] advise to check the `/etc/security/limits.conf` and `/etc/my.cnf` settings using:
+Most of the solutions found on the internet ([Upgrade to mysql 5.5 - SQLSTATE[HY000]: General error: 23 Out of resources](https://forums.cpanel.net/threads/upgrade-to-mysql-5-5-sqlstate-hy000-general-error-23-out-of-resources.286172/) or [Increasing nproc for processes launched by systemd on CentOS 7](http://serverfault.com/questions/628610/increasing-nproc-for-processes-launched-by-systemd-on-centos-7)) advise to check the `/etc/security/limits.conf` and `/etc/my.cnf` settings using:

 ```sh
 $ sudo -u mysql bash